In the Kitch

 For Ketchup With Tomato Paste

-• If you’re starting from tomato paste, add the tomato paste to a saucepan with the vinegar, sugar, Worcestershire sauce, salt and pepper.
-Simmer for 15 minutes.
+• If you're starting from tomato paste, add the tomato paste to a saucepan with the vinegar, sugar, Worcestershire sauce, salt and pepper.
+Gently simmer for 15 minutes.
+If it's spattering a lot, place a lid partially open on top.

 Tomato mixture in pot.